 Agricultural Conservation Easement Program (ACEP)

 All phases of ACEP (Wetland Reserve Easements and Agricultural Land Easements, both general ALE and Grasslands of Special Environmental Significance), are open to application throughout the year.
-Sign-up cutoff dates for funding in fiscal year 2016 will be announced during the fall of 2015.
+Sign-up cutoff date for funding in fiscal year 2016 will be JANUARY 15, 2016.

 The website includes additional information about NRCS easement programs and a link to the new ACEP manual.